The first ARKit apps reveal how Apple's AR works

 The impressive room-tracking that ARKit allows could be used for things beyond AR

 The really impressive thing Apple's augmented reality pulls off is using camera and motion sensor data to achieve the type of seamless spacial awareness that used to require more advanced AR and VR hardware.
-It's utilized a bit in the iOS public beta for a VR-like mode in Apple Maps (link), and we may see similar use cases in 3D apps.
+It's used a bit in the iOS public beta for a VR-like mode in Apple Maps (link), and we may see similar uses in 3D apps.
 There's no reason it couldn't be used for some games, too, that aren't technically "AR" at all.

 There's no secret sauce, just a lot of testing and knowledge